paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-325-cost-growth-unit-cost-reports-nunn-mccurdy.md

   (A) the continuation of the program is essential to the national security;

-  (B) there are no alternatives to the program which will provide acceptable capability to meet the joint military requirement (as defined in [section 181(g)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section181/g/1&num=0&edition=prelim)) at less cost;
+  (B) there are no alternatives to the program which will provide acceptable capability at less cost;

   (C) the new estimates of the program acquisition unit cost or procurement unit cost have been determined by the Director of Cost Assessment and Program Evaluation to be reasonable;